-The public participation for the review of the 2020/2021 IDP was in two folds:
+The public participation for the review of the 2021/2022 IDP will be in two folds:

-➤ The first public participation was the collection of needs, which took the shape of Mayoral meetings where the community was raising their needs to be considered by the municipality.
+The first public participation was the collection of needs, which took the shape of Mayoral meetings where the community raised their needs to be considered by the municipality.
 This exercise started in October 2019 and is continuous in nature.
-It aimed at improving the communication between the municipality and the community.
-It also informs the budget for 2020/2021 that is why it took place before the preparation of the budget.
+The principle is that once the issues has been resolved by the municipality, it will then be removed from the Needs analysis list.
+This exercise aimed at improving the communication between the municipality and the community.
+It also informs the budget that is why it took place before the preparation of the budget.
 This consultation with the communities of uThukela is continuous in nature.
-The following summarizes the needs raised during this meetings in the family of local municipalities:
+The following summarizes the needs raised during these meetings in the family of local municipalites, the status as well as the action by the